gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 * **OPTIONAL**: The above two launch files can take optional command line arguments to start additional nodes.
 Some of the command line arguments are listed below.
     * Command line arguments for `motion_cmd.launch`:
         * `run_standalone:=true`: Runs the motion command node standalone (without running the i2c_pwmboard node)
         * `debug_mode:=true`: Overrides the `debug_mode` parameter to true.
-Useful in combination with `run_standalone` for running or debugging the motion command node on a PC instead of the RPi
+Useful in combination with `run_standalone` for running or debugging the motion command node on a PC instead of the Json
         * `run_lcd:=true`: Runs the lcd monitor node to display simple state information on a LCD monitor if installed.
 Only works running on a RPi
     * Command line arguments for `keyboard_command.launch`:
         * `run_rviz:=true`: Starts RVIZ and displays a 3d model of the robot with state update in real time.